An Expedia mistake has Victor Wilson’s vacation plans in peril. The company promises to refund his money. So where is it?

-Question: I booked five tickets for a group of travelers through Expedia.
-One of the travelers’ last names was spelled incorrectly on the original ticket, and Expedia told me the only way to correct it was to cancel that ticket and purchase a new one, which the company did for me over the phone.
+An Expedia mistake has messed up my vacation plans.
+I booked five tickets for a group of travelers through Expedia.
+One of the travelers’ last names was spelled incorrectly on the original ticket.
+Expedia told me the only way to correct it was to cancel that ticket and purchase a new one.
+The company did this for me over the phone.

 When we got to the airport, it turned out that Expedia had canceled the wrong ticket.
 I had to purchase a ticket for that person at the counter.
-That afternoon, I called Expedia and worked my way up to “Tier 3” customer support, where I was told I would be refunded for the ticket purchased at the airline counter.
+That afternoon, I called Expedia and worked my way up to “Tier 3” customer support.
+That representative told me that Expedia would refund the ticket purchased at the airline counter.

 I then received multiple emails saying: “You will be refunded.”
 But I never received the promised refund.